 Recovery Time: Zero to 10 days, depending on filler and area treated.

-Treatment Frequency: On average, two to three times a year depending how quickly the filler is metabolized.
-In some areas of the face or body the filler will last much longer.
+Treatment Frequency: On average, one to two times a year depending how quickly the filler is metabolized and which filler is being used.
+In some areas of the face such as cheeks, the filler will last much longer, whereas lip injections last a shorter duration.

 Risks: Temporary bruising, swelling, possible infection with temporary fillers.